 Our Cleaner Approach for Septic Cleaning

-At Speedy Septic, we use our own hoses and septic pumping equipment.
+At Speedy Septic, we use our own hoses and septic pumping equipment for a faster and more hygienic service.
 Our truck is also equipped with a pressure washer which enables us to thoroughly clean your tank after it is pumped.
 Every hose is then cleared and capped before it is rolled back up, ensuring no residual sewage spills onto your property.
 The waste is then recycled at our eastern Oregon treatment facility where it is eventually returned to the earth as fertilizer.

 We Are Constantly Working Towards Setting a Higher Standard

 Speedy Septic is your local source for all septic services in Oregon and Washington.
-Our technicians are highly-experienced in septic systems, bringing more than 40 years of experience combined!
+Our technicians are highly experienced in septic systems, bringing more than 40 years of experience combined!
 Our goal is to be your complete septic system provider.
 For quick and reliable septic services, contact Speedy Septic today!